iamanrajput/OOPs-Essentials/README.md

 Similarly, in programming, an object represents an entity, and the class is the instruction to design that object.
 Functions defined within a class are called **methods**.

+`Class` is a user-defined data type which defines its properties and its functions.
+Class is the only logical representation of the data.
+For example, Human being is a class.
+The body parts of a human being are its properties, and the actions performed by the body parts are known as functions.
+The class does not occupy any memory space till the time an object is instantiated.

+`Object` is a run-time entity.
+It is an instance of the class.
+An object can represent a person, place or any other item.
+An object can operate on both data members and member functions.

 - Class names start with an uppercase letter.
 - Object names start with a lowercase letter.
 ```